metio/seb/content/topic/44-nvim-plugin-auto-updates.md

 $ systemctl --user enable nvim-plugins-update
 ```

-Finally, I've added the following shell aliases to make it easier to interact with the created systemd units:
+Finally, add the following shell aliases to make it easier to interact with the created systemd units:

 ```shell
 # trigger an update manually